Julián Quiñones: Mexico

-On 3 September 2023, Quiñones received an invitation to train with the Mexico national team.
-He had previously indicated his interest in playing for Mexico.
-On 11 October, Quiñones completed his naturalization process.
-On 9 November, he received his first call-up.
+In September 2023, Quiñones joined the training camp of the Mexico national team, having previously declared his intention to represent the country.
+He completed his naturalization process in October and received his first call-up the following month.
 Quiñones made his debut in a CONCACAF Nations League match against Honduras on 17 November.
 He scored his first goal on 21 March 2024 in a semi-final match of the CONCACAF Nations League against Panama, scoring the 2nd goal of the game in the 43rd minute.
 Mexico went on to win the match 3–0.